eipind/mlops/README.md

 ### Prerequisites

-Have minikube, docker and kubectl installed
+Have minikube, docker and kubectl installed.

-Working directory should be the root folder of this project
+Working directory should be the root folder of this project.

 ### Steps